oauth2-proxy/oauth2-proxy/README.md

   -gcp-healthchecks: will enable /liveness_check, /readiness_check, and / (with the proper user-agent) endpoints that will make it work well with GCP App Engine and GKE Ingresses (default false)
-  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
+  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -github-repo string: restrict logins to collaborators of these repos, separated by a comma -github-owner-token string: owner token that has access to check collaborators of github-repo -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
   -google-service-account-json string: the path to the service account json credentials